Ifiht/Xinu-on-Virtualbox/README.md

 1 network found
 ```

-3. If all the above executed without error, we can go onto adding network interfaces to the VM.
+3. If all the above executed without error, we can go on to adding network interfaces to the VM.

-### Virtual Machine Interfaces
+### **Virtual Machine Interfaces**
 1. First off, make sure both VM's are powered off, then open the settings for develop-end

 2. Under the settings, go to "Network".
 There should be one adapter already configured.
 DO NOT CHANGE IT!!!
 Your sftp server and back-end rely on the predefined settings and MAC address to function.
 Choose an unused network adapter and enable it.